ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 With the completion stopping at the right point, we now need to create our first 'tool', which performs Google searches.
 I'm going to be using the [SerpApi](https://serpapi.com/) which scrapes Google, providing the response in a simple SON format.

-The following defines our tools, in this case there is just one, named `search`:
+The following defines our tools.
+Here there is just one, named `search`:

 ~~~js
 const googleSearch = async (question) =>